anon-aadhaar/anon-aadhaar-documentation/docs/manage-docs-versions.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# How to extract your certificate from your Aadhaar pdf
+# Extract your certificate from your Aadhaar pdf

 For using the app, you will need your adhaar card in a pdf format, downloaded from an official government portal.
 You will also need to extract a certificate file (.cer), following those simple steps on Adobe Acrobat Reader: